Introduction to the STK Synthetic Aperture Radar Capability

 1. Select the Beam Direction Provider sub-sub-tab.

-3. Set the following Elevation Steering parameters:
+4. Set the following Azimuth Steering parameters:

-Limit A: -25 deg
+Limit A -25 deg

-Limit B: 25 deg
+Limit B 25 deg

-5. Note that when steering limits are exceeded, Clamp-To-Limit is turned on.
+6. Note that when steering limits are exceeded, Clamp-To-Limit is turned on.
 It causes the antenna to clamp the steering limit(s) when the object is outside Steering Limits.

 Setting the Transmitter's frequency and power